 Here’s the breakdown according to the dog’s size:

-- Smaller dog breeds become sexually mature the fastest at around 12 months.
+- Smaller dog breeds become mature the fastest at around 12 months.

-- Medium-sized male dogs may become sexually mature between 15 to 18 months of age.
+- Medium-sized male dogs may become mature between 15 to 18 months of age.

-- Larger-sized stud dogs become sexually mature between 18 to 24 months of age.
+- Larger-sized stud dogs become mature between 18 to 24 months of age.

 When can a male dog start breeding?

-While it is okay to let a 6 to 7 months old male dog mate, it is best to allow the dog to mature for a few more months.
+While it is okay to let a 6 to 7 months old male dog breed, it is best to allow the dog to mature for a few more months.
 The best practice is to wait till the male is 1.5 to 2 years old to start breeding.
-At that age, the dog is considered an adult and has fully-functioning, healthy sperm.
+At that age, the dog is considered an adult.